NBA Finals Game 1 Boxes Out ‘AGT’ in Early Ratings

 Become a member to read more.

-NBC’s “America’s Got Talent” had a fine Tuesday night, just not fine enough to knock off ABC’s NBA Finals tipoff game.
-That’s OK, everyone knew Suns-Bucks would be broadcast’s main draw.
+NBC’s “America’s Got Talent” had a fine Tuesday night, but not fine enough to knock off ABC’s NBA Finals tipoff game.
+That’s OK — everyone knew Suns-Bucks would be broadcast’s main draw.

 The home team Phoenix Suns defeated the Milwaukee Bucks 118-105 last night.
 Phoenix point guard Chris Paul poured in 32 points and added 9 assists.
 On the losing end, Giannis Antetokounmpo put up 20 points and nabbed 17 rebounds.